 - Q: How does wake word detection work for my headset accessory?

-- Your customers have two options to invoke Alexa; they can either say a wake word, or push a button on your headset (push-to-talk).
-If you choose to implement wake word detection, you will need to implement wake word verification on your Bluetooth device, which needs to work with Alexa's cloud-based wake word verification.
+- Your users have two options to invoke Alexa: speak a wake word or push a button on the accessory (push-to-talk).
+If you choose to implement wake word detection, implement wake word verification on your Bluetooth device, which must work with the Alexa cloud-based wake word verification.

-- Q: What are my accessory's requirements for Cloud-based Wake Word Verification (CBWWV)?
+- Q: What are the AMA requirements for Cloud-based Wake Word Verification (CBWWV)?

 - The AMA requirements for CBWWV are the same as those used by AVS.
 See Enable Cloud-Based Wake Word Verification.

-- Q: I have a companion app for my product.
-Will my app be involved in any way for setting up of Alexa?
+- Q: My accessory has a companion app.
+How is my app involved in setting up Alexa?

-- Q: I would like my customers to use my mobile application.
-Can I integrate the AMA Kit into my mobile application?
+- Q: I would like my customers to use my own mobile app.
+Does the AMA Kit integrate with my mobile app?

-- No. The AMA Kit is designed to simplify integration with Alexa by offloading the heavy lifting of communicating with Alexa Voice Service (AVS) to the Alexa app.
-Partners that need more flexibility can integrate AVS directly into their app.
+- No. The AMA Kit simplifies integration with Alexa by offloading the heavy lifting of communicating with AVS to the Alexa app.
+If you need more flexibility, integrate AVS directly into your app.

-- The user should not need to interact directly with your accessory to carry on a conversation with Alexa; the user should not need to press the button (or any other buttons) after the initial button press.
-Note that when requested by the app via Provide_Speech, the microphone will have to be re-enabled to accept customer speech.
+- The user shouldn't need to interact directly with your accessory to carry on a conversation with Alexa; the user shouldn't need to press the button (or any other buttons) after the initial button press.
+Note that when requested by the app through Provide_Speech, the microphone must be re-enabled to accept user speech.
 See AMA Kit Functional Requirements for details on requirements for multi-turn interactions.

 - Q: If audio streaming is in progress, does my accessory device or does the Alexa mobile app responsible for muting/unmuting the audio streaming when the user initiates an Alexa interaction?
 Is the Alexa app able to mute/unmute audio on the accessory?

-- The Alexa mobile app is responsible for muting/unmuting any currently playing audio when the user initiates an Alexa interaction.
-The app is also responsible for any subsequent Text-to-Speech (TTS) interaction.
+- The Alexa app mutes/unmutes any actively playing audio when the user initiates an Alexa interaction.
+The Alexa app is also responsible for any further Text-to-Speech (TTS) interactions.

-- Q: What user data will I have access to for my Bluetooth Accessory?
+- Q: What user data is available for my Bluetooth Accessory?

-- Amazon will provide aggregated data on the Dashboard tab of My Accessory Portal.
-Metrics will include: daily active users, accessory uptime, memory/battery usage, and number of Alexa invocations.
+- Amazon provides aggregated data on the Dashboard tab of My Accessory Portal.
+Metrics include: daily active users, accessory uptime, memory/battery usage, and number of Alexa invocations.

-- Q: Will the Alexa app know if my hardware needs a firmware update to be compatible with Alexa?
+- Q: How does the Alexa app know if my hardware needs a firmware update to be compatible with Alexa?

-- Yes, during the first-time setup or linking a new connection, the Alexa app’s AMA Kit will check for firmware version.
-If the accessory requires a firmware update, the Alexa app will inform the customer and guide them to your app or website.
+- Yes, during the first-time setup or linking a new connection, the Alexa app’s AMA Kit checks for firmware version.
+If the accessory requires a firmware update, the Alexa app informs the user and guides them to your companion app or website.